Commencement

 Josh Gotlib, MS, LPC, CADC III, a double duck ’17 & '19

-Learn more about alumni Josh Gotlib, MS, LPC, CADC III, a double duck (’17 & '19), whose drive to help others led him to opening two businesses to serve his community.
+Meet Josh Gotlib, MS, LPC, CADC III, a double duck whose drive to help others led him to opening two businesses to serve his community.
+Josh’s experience in the Family and Human Services program laid the foundation for his journey.
+He fondly recalls the supportive environment fostered by faculty and peers.

 Graduation Etiquette